rodrigo2000m/rodrigo2000m/README.md

 I'm chemistry PhD student in [Facultad de Química, Udelar](https://www.fq.edu.uy/).

-My work focuses in Medicinal Inorganic Chemistry, specializing in the development of novel metal-based drugs to combat neglected tropical diseases.
+My work focuses in Medicinal Inorganic Chemistry, specializing in the development of potential metal-based drugs to combat neglected tropical diseases.
 I employ techniques such as NMR, FTIR, and UV-Vis spectroscopy, as well as computational methods like DFT and QSAR.
 I've also developed custom scripts for analyzing large datasets.
 In my spare time, I enjoy web development.

 ## 🚀 Skills